arsuk/ip-mdb-client-demo/readme.txt

 It is also a basic test framework that uses the same interfaces that we recommend customers to use.
 One deployment of this application simulates one test bank.
 You can define more MDBs and queue names to simulate more than one bank.

+Example standalome.xml files are included showing how use the war file wuth Wildfly/JBoss in a standalone mode in-vm JMS messaging (myfull) or with external ActiveMQ (amq) or with external ActiveMQ Artemis (artemis) and also varuiations to use a an external DB data source (h2).

 It consists of servlets for creating the payment messages and showing the stats of the resulting messages, and message driven beans (MDBs) that simulate the client business processes.
 These are deployed within an instance of Wildfly.
 The queue names that the beans listen can be defined in the ip-mdb-demo-x.x.war file ejb-jar.xml file.
 The ActiveMQ connections